Issues of care for hospitalized youth

 Hospitalized adolescents have particular needs that differ from those of other patients, based on their specific developmental needs.
 Regardless of the location of admission, the reason for hospitalization or the cognitive ability of the adolescent, the teen requires care by professionals with knowledge, experience and interest in the complicated needs of adolescents.
 The Canadian Paediatric Society suggests the following issues be considered for all hospitalized teens:

 Teenagers should be admitted to wards that routinely admit teens or, where available, dedicated adolescent units.
 Arbitrary age cut-offs should be avoided, so that teens can be admitted where staff are most familiar with the needs of youth and the conditions that bring them into hospital.
 The physical space should include youth-dedicated spaces that allow for recreational activities and socialization with visitors and other patients.
 Whenever possible, teens should be roommates with other teens.

 The physical space should be designed to reflect the teenager’s need for privacy, including privacy curtains and areas available for confidential interviewing and physical examinations.
 All staff should be trained to understand and respect the privacy needs of youth.
-Consideration should be given to having a chaperone present when physical examinations are performed, particularly when performing genital and breast examinations, or when the physician is the opposite sex to the patient.
+The teen should be offered a chaperone (parent, friend or support person) when physical examinations are performed, particularly when performing genital, rectal or breast examinations, or when the physician is the opposite sex to the patient.

 There should be access to educational programs to support the continuation of normal school activities while in hospital when appropriate.